-- a.
-Deputy Vice-Chancellor (Education) or delegate (Chair); - b.
-Executive Dean/s or delegate/s with responsibility for the oversight of the course/s being taught by the third party.
-If more than one College is involved, the Executive Deans may nominate one of their number as a member in order to maintain the partner-balance of the IMC: - c.
-Deputy Vice-Chancellor (International) in the case of arrangements for courses with international student enrolments.
+- a) Deputy Vice-Chancellor (Education) or delegate (Chair); - b) Executive Dean/s or delegate/s with responsibility for the oversight of the course/s being taught by the third party.
+If more than one College is involved, the Executive Deans may nominate one of their number as a member in order to maintain the partner-balance of the JMC: - c) Deputy Vice-Chancellor (Student Services and Operations) or delegate, in the case of arrangements for courses with international student enrolments.

-Partnerships and Mobility is responsible for JMC meeting administration, including clearance of the draft agenda and minutes by the JMC Chair and coordination of meetings and processes for JMC subcommittees.
+Partnerships and Learning Abroad is responsible for JMC meeting administration, including clearance of the draft agenda and minutes by the JMC Chair and coordination of meetings and processes for JMC subcommittees.